milessabin/spray-json-shapeless/README.md

 Create an .ensime configuration file for your project.
 See [.ensime](http://github.com/aemoncannon/ensime/blob/master/.ensime) in the root of the ENSIME distribution for an up-to-date example.

 Finally, open one of the source files for your scala project, and execute M-x ensime.
 Follow the minibuffer instructions to specify the location of your .ensime project file.

+## Usage

+- __C-c c__  To force a recompile.
+Otherwise recompilation takes place whenever a file is saved.
+- __C-c t__  To inspect the type of the expression under the cursor.
+- __TAB__    To complete a type member.

+## Troubleshooting

 You may want to examine the contents of the *inferior-ensime-server* buffer.
 ENSIME is a young project, and if there are bugs, they will likely be visible in the server's output.